 There are a wide variety of programs available for pre-K through High School including programs about animal and plant habitats, skill building activities and investigative programs that examine water-quality testing and various performance-based science modules in our Bridging the Watershed program for high school students.

 History, Culture and Technology Education

 Curriculum-based programs for grades K-6 are available at Peirce Mill in Rock Creek Park.
 Students can learn through interactive programs at the last operational mill on Rock Creek.
 Students learn about the foods they eat, life in rural 19th century Washington, D.C., how power and gravity are used to increase production and the role mill's like Peirce mill played in the Industrial Revolution.

 Make Rock Creek park your classroom!
 Touch live animals, travel through our solar system and the universe and visit historic sites.

 Want to extend your classroom lesson into the park?
 Check out these lesson plans.

-The Urban Wildlife Kit is a fun and educational way to bring nature to the classroom and helps you to create hands-on experiences to explore adaptions and habitats.
+The Urban Wildlife Kit is a fun and educational way to bring nature to the classroom through hands-on activities that explore Rock Creek Park's habitats and inhabitants.